jimdavis1/BDBV/Epitopes/README.md

 # Ebolavirus Glycoprotein (GP) Epitope Atlas — EBOV, SUDV, BDBV, TAFV

+This directory contains a set of Ebola B- and T- cell epitopes taken from the literature.
+The epitopes, and cross checking were done against the literature, my curated alignments in the previous directory, and PDB.
+However, this directory and its contents are vibe-coded, and require additional vetting.
+---

 A curated, alignment-anchored catalogue of **B-cell (antibody)** and **T-cell (CD8+)** epitopes on the ebolavirus glycoprotein, with epitope sequences, coordinates, source antibodies/HLA restrictions, and an explicit record of how each entry was verified.

 Every coordinate is given in one consistent frame, every literal sequence is drawn either from a primary source or computed from structure/alignment (never from memory), and every conformational epitope was recomputed from deposited atomic coordinates.
 Cells that could not be resolved are flagged rather than guessed.